Example 3 - Distribute applications to Intrexx instances

 REST call actions

-To create the example described here, you must perform the following three central actions in Intrexx:
+To create the example described here, you must perform the following three main actions in Intrexx:

 1. Storing the IAA password in the login information memory ("Integration" module)